A. If you recently had a Bankruptcy Order made against you or received a Bankruptcy First Notice.

 B. If you have been notified of your Monthly Contribution and Target Contribution, or you are currently expected to make Monthly Contribution payments to your Bankrupts’ Estate.

-1. Making the required monthly contributions to your bankruptcy estate is an important factor towards getting a discharge from bankruptcy.
+1. Making the required monthly contributions to your bankruptcy estate is an important factor towards getting a discharge from bankruptcy in Singapore.

-2. These contributions will be accumulated in your Bankruptcy Estate Account and goes towards fulfilling your Target Contribution and subsequent distribution to creditors.
+2. These contributions will be accumulated in your Bankruptcy Estate Account and go towards fulfilling your Target Contribution and subsequent distribution to creditors.

 4. Attending a Budget Counselling Session and Money Management Workshop can help you do just that.